 What you should take from all of this is that there a lot of people and agencies working to make addiction treatment more accessible and more effective.
-Ultimately though, human will is at play here – if a person is not willing to enter treatment, no one can can change that.
-You may even check the person into a rehab only to discover he or she dropped out soon after.
+Ultimately though, the human will is at play here.
+If a person is not willing to enter treatment, no one can change that.
+You may even check the person into rehab only to discover he or she dropped out soon after.
 It takes a willing soul to have a change of heart.

 Practicing Harm Reduction for Substance Abuse